-I like that the canopy is height adjustable.
-Bring it up or down the frame, depending on how tall your child is for optimal sun protection.
+I like that the canopy is height adjustable, so you can put it up or down the frame, depending on how tall your child is for optimal sun protection.
 This brings the seatback to canopy range from 22"-24".

 The Cruz has a two-step folding process, but before starting, you have to make sure the seat is forward facing and in the most upright position.
-Or simply remove the seat and fold the frame only.
+You could also simply remove the seat and fold the frame only.

 First bring the handle to the highest position and engage the button on the top of the handle bar.
 Then pull up on the two triggers on either side of the frame.
 The stroller then folds down and you latch the frame together.